voxel51/fiftyone/docs/source/faq/index.rst

     po.init_notebook_mode(connected=True)

 Note that FiftyOne currently requires `plotly>=4.14,<5`, which should have been automatically installed when you installed FiftyOne.
-If you manually upgraded to Plotly v5 after installing FiftyOne, some interactive plotting features may not work as expected.
+If your Plotly package was upgraded after installing FiftyOne, some interactive plotting features may not work as expected.

 .. _faq-remote-server-data: